 We set aside 5 per cent of the total grant funding for the final payment.
 We will pay this when you submit a satisfactory end of project report demonstrating you have completed outstanding obligations for the project.
+We may need to adjust your progress payments to align with available program funds across financial years and/or to ensure we retain a minimum 5 per cent of grant funding for the final payment.

-10.4.
+10.5.
 Grant Payments and GST